PopFlaviuCiprian/Ansible_AWS/Readme.md

 - Ansible
 - Terraform

-## Install Ansible and Terraform in this case Debian ditribution
+## Install Ansible and Terraform in this case Debian distribution
 - To install Ansible run the commands:

 ```